-Viscose is said to be the third most commonly used textile fibre in the world.
+Viscose is one of the most popular materials in the fashion industry.
 If you’ve never heard of viscose, you may know it by another name: rayon.
 It’s a semi-synthetic fibre that is made from trees—but that doesn’t necessarily mean it’s any better for the environment, or for you.
 In fact, the material has become a hot-button environmental issue recently.
 Here’s what you need to know.

 What is viscose?

 Viscose is often touted as a sustainable alternative to cotton or polyester and is popular in the fashion industry as a cheaper and more durable alternative to silk.
 It’s often used to create those drapey summer dresses, skirts, soft blouses, and synthetic velvet.
 But viscose isn’t just found in our clothes—it’s also used in the manufacturing of upholstery, bedding, carpets, cellophane, and even sausage casing.

 Viscose rayon has a truly European story.
 French scientist and industrialist Hilaire de Chardonnet (1839-1924) is credited with inventing the first commercial viscose fibre, as a cheaper alternative to silk.
 But the fabric was so flammable it was quickly taken off the market until a safer process was developed by the German Bemberg Company.
 In 1892, British scientists Charles Frederick Cross, Edward John Bevan, and Clayton Beadle discovered and patented the production process, and by 1905 the first commercial viscose rayon was on the market.

 How is viscose made?